Miller twist rule: Notes

-Note that the constant 30 in the formula is Miller's rough approximation of velocity (2800 ft/sec or 853 m/s), standard temperature (59 degrees Fahrenheit or 15 celsius) and pressure (750 mmHg or 1000 hPa, and 78% relative humidity).
+Note that the constant 30 in the formula is Miller's rough approximation of velocity (2800 ft/sec or 853 m/s), standard temperature (59°F or 15°C) and pressure (750 mmHg or 1000 hPa, and 78% relative humidity).
 Miller states that these values are taken from the Army Standard Metro but does note that his values are slightly off.
 He goes on to point out that the difference should be small enough that it can be ignored.

 It should also be noted that the bullet density is missing from Miller's formula despite the fact that Miller himself states his formula expands upon Greenhill's.
 The bullet density in the equation above is implicit in $m$ through the moment of inertia approximation.

 Finally, note that the denominator of Miller's formula is based upon the relative shape of a modern bullet.
 The term $l(1+l^2)$ roughly indicates a shape similar to that of an American football.

 Safe values

-When computing using this formula, Miller suggests several safe values that can be used for some of the more difficult to determine variables.
-For example, he states that a mach number of $M$ = 2.5 (roughly 2800 ft/sec, assuming standard conditions at sea level where 1 Mach is roughly 1116 ft/sec) is a safe value to use for velocity.
-He also states that rough estimates involving temperature should use $s$ = 2.0.
+When computing using this formula, Miller suggests several "safe" values that can be used for some of the more difficult to determine variables.
+For example, he states that a mach number of $M = 2.5$(roughly 2800 ft/sec, assuming standard conditions at sea level) is a safe value to use for velocity.
+He also states that rough estimates involving temperature should use $s = 2.0$.